Professor of Theatre Studies

 - Theatre Iconography

 - Contemporary British Theatre

-His major research interest is in nineteenth-century British theatre and his most recent books are European Theatre Performance Practice Vol 3 1750-1900 (editor, 2014)), Comic Acting and Portraiture in Late-Georgian and Regency England (2015), - winner of the David Bradby Memorial Award for Research in International Theatre and Performance' 2017 and shortlisted for the 2015 TLA George Freedley Memorial Award USA - and Theatre & Entertainment (2016).
-Other publications include Victorian Pantomime: A Collection of Critical Essays and Lives of the Great Shakespearian Actors: Edmund Kean.
+His major research interest is in nineteenth-century British theatre and his most recent books are European Theatre Performance Practice Vol 3 1750-1900 (editor, 2014)), Comic Acting and Portraiture in Late-Georgian and Regency England (2015), - winner of the David Bradby Memorial Award for Research in International Theatre and Performance' 2017 and shortlisted for the 2015 TLA George Freedley Memorial Award USA - Theatre & Entertainment (2016), and Dickensian Dramas: Plays from Charles Dickens Volume II (Oxford: Oxford University Press, 2017).
+Other publications include Victorian Pantomime: A Collection of Critical Essays and Lives of Shakespearian Actors II.I: Edmund Kean.
 He is also joint-author of a study of London theatre audiences in the nineteenth century Reflecting the Audience: London 1840-1880 published by the University of Iowa Press in 2001.
 This was awarded the 2001 Theatre Book Prize for the best book on theatre published in that year.He has previously published books on John Liston, a nineteenth-century actor, and on the Britannia Theatre, as well as editing a volume of the plays of H. J. Byron for Cambridge University Press.
 He has contributed chapters to a number of books, including essays on nineteenth-century acting to the Cambridge History of British Theatre and on audiences to the Cambridge Companion to Victorian and Edwardian Theatre.

 He also has interests in late nineteenth-century and contemporary European theatre (particularly British and Irish theatre), in nineteenth and early twentieth-century Australian theatre, in the history and theory of acting, in script-writing and in theatre historiography.